AdobeDocs/commerce-webapi/src/pages/get-started/authentication/gs-authentication-oauth.md

 # OAuth-based authentication

-Magento OAuth authentication is based on [OAuth 1.0a](https://tools.ietf.org/html/rfc5849), an open standard for secure [API](https://glossary.magento.com/api) authentication.
+OAuth authentication with Adobe Commerce and Magento Open Source is based on [OAuth 1.0a](https://tools.ietf.org/html/rfc5849), an open standard for secure [API](https://glossary.magento.com/api) authentication.
 OAuth is a token-passing mechanism that allows a system to control which third-party applications have access to internal data without revealing or storing any user IDs or passwords.

-In Magento, a third-party application that uses OAuth for authentication is called an [_integration_](../create-integration.md).
+In Commerce, a third-party application that uses OAuth for authentication is called an [_integration_](../create-integration.md).
 An integration defines which resources the application can access.
 The application can be granted access to all resources or a customized subset of resources.

-As the process of registering the integration proceeds, Magento creates the tokens that the application needs for authentication.
+As the process of registering the integration proceeds, Commerce creates the tokens that the application needs for authentication.
 It first creates a request token.
 This token is short-lived and must be exchanged for an access token.
 Access tokens are long-lived and will not expire unless the merchant revokes access from the application.

 ## OAuth overview

 The following diagram shows the OAuth authentication process.
 Each step is described further.
 ![OAuth flow](../../_images/oauthflow.png)

 1. **Create an integration**.
 The merchant creates an integration from [Admin](https://glossary.magento.com/admin).
-Magento generates a consumer key and a consumer secret.
+Commerce generates a consumer key and a consumer secret.

 1. **Activate the integration**.
 The OAuth process begins when the merchant activates the integration.
 Magento sends the OAuth consumer key and secret, an OAuth verifier, and the store [URL](https://glossary.magento.com/url) to the external application via HTTPS post to the page defined in the **Callback Link** field in Admin.
 See [Activate an integration](#activate-an-integration) for more information.

 1. **Process activation information**.
 The integrator must store the activation information received in step 2.
 These parameters will be used to ask for  tokens.

 1. **Call the application's login page**.
-Magento calls the page defined in the **Identity Link** field in Admin.
+Commerce calls the page defined in the **Identity Link** field in Admin.

 1. **Merchant logs in to the external application.** If the login is successful, the application returns to the location specified in the call.
 The login page is dismissed.

 1. **Ask for a request token**.
 The application uses the `POST /oauth/token/request` REST API to ask for a request token.
 The `Authorization` header includes the consumer key and other information.
 See [Get a request token](#get-a-request-token) for details about this token request.

 1. **Send the request token**.
-Magento returns a request token and request token secret.
+Commerce returns a request token and request token secret.

 1. **Ask for an access token**.
 The application uses the `POST /oauth/token/access` REST API to ask for an access token.
 The `Authorization` header includes the request token and other information.
 See [Get an access token](#get-an-access-token) for details about this token request.

-1. **Magento sends the access token**.
+1. **Commerce sends the access token**.
 If this request is successful, Magento returns an access token and access token secret.

-1. **The application can access Magento resources.** All requests sent to Magento must use the full set of request parameters in `Authorization` header.
+1. **The application can access Magento resources.** All requests sent to Commerce must use the full set of request parameters in `Authorization` header.
 See [Access the web APIs](#access-the-web-apis) for more information.

 ## Activate an integration

 The integration must be configured from the [Admin](https://glossary.magento.com/magento-admin) (**System > Extensions > Integrations**).
 The configuration includes a callback URL and an identity link URL.
 The callback URL specifies where OAuth credentials can be sent when using OAuth for token exchange.
-The identity link points to the login page of the third-party application that is integrating with Magento.
+The identity link points to the login page of the third-party application that is integrating with Commerce.

 A merchant can choose to select **Save and Activate** when the integration is created.
 Alternatively, the merchant can click on **Activate** against a previously saved integration from the Integration grid.

-When the integration is created, Magento generates a consumer key and a consumer secret.
+When the integration is created, Commerce generates a consumer key and a consumer secret.

 Activating the integration submits the credentials to the endpoint specified when creating the Integration.
-An HTTP POST from Magento to the Integration endpoint will contain these attributes:
+An HTTP POST from Commerce to the Integration endpoint will contain these attributes:

-*  `store_base_url` For example, `http://my-magento-store.com/`.
+*  `store_base_url` For example, `http://my-store.com/`.
 *  `oauth_verifier`
 *  `oauth_consumer_key`
 *  `oauth_consumer_secret`